timmorrisdev/south-coast-sup/README.md

 ## Credits
 ### Code
 - Bootstrap nav bar, card, signup form, modal and button template code used in places and modified to suit purpose of the site.
-- [css-tricks.com](https://css-tricks.com/perfect-full-page-background-image/) article inspiration for 'min-height' solution to background image display issues on index.html.
+- [css-tricks.com](https://css-tricks.com/snippets/css/transparent-background-images/) article code used to 'dull' the main background-image to create a more relaxed look.

 ### Content
 - All content written by the developer.
 - [British Canoeing](https://www.britishcanoeing.org.uk/membership) website used to research part of the routes offered in 'where to SUP'.